Read carefully. . .you will be held accountable for content

-- If you miss the regularly scheduled chapter tests and quizzes, you will also forfeit opportunity for
+- If you miss the regularly scheduled chapter tests and quizzes, you will also forfeit opportunity

-be a great option but it requires diligence, timeliness and conscientious efforts on YOUR part.
+find this to be a great option but it requires diligence, timeliness and conscientious efforts on YOUR part.

 - successfully complete and participate in all class activities and challenges

 - know that you have complete control of your attitude: it is a conscious choice

 - comprehend and contemplate the exciting opportunity to learn: what a great adventure is yours to anticipate and participate with enthusiasm